“The essence of many meditation techniques is learning to fold your attention inward.” — Guru Tua

 Bringing your attention inward is the step that makes most internal meditation techniques possible.
-It’s a fundamental skill on which many forms of meditation are based, and these are some basic tricks that help you focus attention.
+It’s a fundamental skill of meditation, and these are some basic tricks that help you focus attention.
 When we close our eyes, our natural tendency is to fall asleep.
 So, we must use one of two basic techniques to keep this from happening.

 First, we can sit up.
 When the spine is erect, we have more of a tendency to remain awake and alert.
 Another method we can use when laying down is to engage the mind with sound and imagination.
 This second strategy is the essence of the Shaman Journey, or what some call Guided Meditation.
-This a rebranding of the Shamanic Journey to make it more marketable in the West.
+Rebranding the Shamanic Journey makes it more marketable in the West.
 Here, the sound of a drum keeps the traveler from falling asleep.

 These are two techniques that allow you to fold your attention inward while minimizing the active mind’s interference.
 Another complementary process is mindfulness meditation.
-Mindfulness meditation has a seated and moving form.
-The moving component is the internal aspect of Forest Bathing.
+Mindfulness meditation has both a seated and moving component.
+And, the moving element in this process is the internal aspect of Forest Bathing.